 "I Keep Forgetting Card Meanings"

-Solution: Focus on the imagery, not memorization.
-Let the pictures tell you the meaning.
-Use flashcard apps for review sessions.
+Solution: Focus on the visuals, not memorization.
+Let the images convey the meaning.
+Use flashcard apps for review.

 "I Can Read Individual Cards But Not Combinations"

 Solution: Practice "card conversations."
-Ask how two cards relate, what story they tell together.
-Start with just two cards before adding more.
+Ask how two cards are related and what story they tell.
+Start with two cards before adding more.

 "I Depend Too Much on the Guidebook"